 Multichannel marketing strategies have become standard in the new normal, so you’ll want to ensure that you engage customers on the channels they use most often.
 Look at how your product or service‘s USP (Unique Selling Proposition) can be showcased.
 Do this through social media, brick-and-mortar stores, email campaigns and promotional events.
 Also, check that your marketing strategy is aligned with the overall voice of the brand.
 You can use CRM tools to craft personal communications and build better relationships after you’ve created a plan to reach audience segments on their favourite channels.

 After you’ve sent your new product or service into the world, your journey is just beginning.
 Small businesses need to innovate constantly to keep up with a landscape that is in constant flux.
 Today’s consumers expect ‘new’ on an ongoing basis, and the long product lifecycles that once anchored SME development strategies are increasingly shrinking.

 Small businesses may not release as many products – or as often – as their larger counterparts, but they should budget for regular development.
 Listening to feedback from customers and brand advocates will help point businesses in the right direction.
 In contrast, an innovative team mindset, a skilled-up workforce, and plenty of sweat equity will help deliver winning results.
 For today’s SMEs, regular small business product development offers a path to a brighter tomorrow.

-To see how leaders can turbocharge their small business product development to achieve more in the next normal and beyond, download our free eBook, 5 Productivity Tips Every Small Business Needs to Know.
+To see SME leaders improve their small business product development to keep up with the new landscape, download our free eBook, 5 Productivity Tips Every Small Business Needs to Know.